 As the A.T. crosses the northern portion of the Cumberland Valley, it passes through fields and pastures shortly before arriving at the Conodoguinet Creek.
 This tributary to the Susquehanna River is a lovely meandering creek.
 A hike on the A.T. along the Conodoguinet is a wonderful opportunity to spot wildlife such as great blue herons, deer, and even mink.
 The Trail is flat in this area, providing an easy and leisurely opportunity to enjoy the forest and water.

 Proximity to water, and its placement on a flood plain, means that this portion of the Trail is another that is prone to muddiness.
 This wet, rich limestone soil also is an excellent habitat for unique and rare species to thrive.
 For these reasons, staying on the Trail is of the utmost importance.
 While it may be tempting to create new paths down to the creek, staying on the established trails is your best option for helping to ensure long-term resource protection.

 A.T. through Michaux State Forest

-Because of high visitation and proximity to development, Michaux lands are constantly faced with the threat of invasive species.
-Invasive species are both non-native to an area, and demonstrate a knack for quickly proliferating and outcompeting native species.
-Invasives can enter on our vehicles, in firewood, on our footwear and pets.
-Following regulations regarding the purchase and movement of firewood is one the best ways to ensure you won’t introduce any new exotic hitch-hikers to Michaux.
-Examining and cleaning your vehicle and hiking boots, is another easy precaution you can take to reduce invasive spread.
+Because of high visitation and proximity to development, Michaux lands are constantly threatened by invasive species.
+Invasive species are both non-native to an area and demonstrate a knack for quickly proliferating and out-competing native species.
+Invasives can enter our vehicles, firewood, on our footwear, and pets.
+Following regulations regarding the purchase and movement of firewood is one the best ways to ensure you won’t introduce any new exotic hitchhikers to Michaux.
+Examining and cleaning your vehicle and hiking boots is another easy precaution you can take to reduce invasive spread.